 Two heads are better off than one.
 People will love that one two too.

 We will of course nominate candidates on all sides of politics for anxt (or angst) ridden young people who don’t know what the hell is going on.
 Whoever you vote for you get the same thing.
-Simple!
+Simples!

 What they will get, and they will be happy with, is, every street will be called a village and every village will have ten coffee shops with free Wi-Fi cable to the node.
 These are the free market drivers of a great civilisation.

 Can’t complain about that one either; Another ‘Two for One’ policy.